Canada has received the first two F/A-18 multirole combat fighter jet from the Government of Australia.

 “They (the Australians) will remove their software and we’ll install our software.
 Ultimately the intent is the 18 aircraft are indistinguishable from our 76 aircraft,” Pat Finn, assistant deputy minister for materiel at the Department of National Defence had said in January this year.

 Canada has planned to install its own software onto the used Australian F-18 multirole combat aircraft.
+The jets will also be installed with new ejection seats and lighting system which are currently being used on the Royal Canadian Air Force’s CF-18s

 The Canadian government has imposed new regulations for flying drones to improve the security of aviation and safety of public, on Wednesday.
 The rules will come into effect on June 1, 2019